abunchofhacks/epicinium-documentation/README.md

 # Download

 New to Epicinium?
 We recommend reading the [tutorial page](Tutorial.md) before playing your first game.
-We also have a [wiki](https://github.com/SLiV9/epicinium/wiki) with a in-depth exposition of all the mechanics and units in the game.
+We also have a [wiki](https://github.com/SLiV9/epicinium/wiki) with an in-depth exposition of all the mechanics and units in the game.

 Epicinium is currently in open beta.
 The binaries for beta version **0.8.0** can be downloaded [here](https://github.com/SLiV9/epicinium/releases/latest).